 Aggressive | You accept significant risks to maximize potential returns over the long term and know that the stock market can crash up to 30% in one year in 8. | -5 % to +9% | Stocks & ETFs: 100% | Bond & Treasuries – 0%

-The highest risk strategy of all is the Actively Aggressive profile, meaning you want to actively day trade opportunities to maximize income.
-I would only recommend using high-performing AI systems to assist you, Trade Ideas is the ideal choice.
+The highest-risk strategy is the actively aggressive profile, meaning you want to actively day trade opportunities to maximize income.
+I recommend only using high-performing AI systems to assist you; Trade Ideas is the ideal choice.

 Your Age Equals Safe Asset Allocation